aaronparker/aaronparker.github.io/_drafts/windows-10-storage-sense-intune6161-revision-v1-Enable-Windows-10-Storage-Sense-via-Microsoft-Intune.md

 guid: https://stealthpuppy.com/6161-revision-v1/
 permalink: /6161-revision-v1/
 ---
 In a modern management scenario, enabling end-points to perform automatic maintenance tasks will reduce TCO by avoiding scenarios that might result in support calls.
-Storage Sense in Windows 10 is a great way to [manage free disk space](https://support.microsoft.com/en-us/help/12425/windows-10-free-up-drive-space) on PCs by clearing caches, temporary files, old downloads, Windows Update cleanup, previous Windows Versions, and more, but it it&#8217;s not fully enabled by default.
-Here&#8217;s how to enable Storage Sense with Microsoft Intune.
+Storage Sense in Windows 10 is a great way to [manage free disk space](https://support.microsoft.com/en-us/help/12425/windows-10-free-up-drive-space) on PCs by clearing caches, temporary files, old downloads, Windows Update cleanup, previous Windows Versions, and more, but it it's not fully enabled by default.
+Here's how to enable Storage Sense with Microsoft Intune.

 # Storage Sense Settings